Wednesday, December 25, 2024

 The decision has sparked discussions across industries that depend on federal funding, particularly in aviation and infrastructure development.
 While the reduced DBE goals on specific contracts aim to address legal concerns, they also highlight the critical need for transparency and accountability in delivering economic benefits.

-“The emphasis on economic and workforce outcomes doesn’t go away with this ruling,” said a compliance expert familiar with the case.
-“Companies and airport sponsors still need to measure and document how their projects create jobs, support small businesses, and benefit U.S. taxpayers.”
+“The emphasis on economic and workforce outcomes doesn’t go away with this ruling,” said Glenn O. Vickers II, Managing Director of supply chain and development firm MRV Group.
+“Developers, primes, subcontractors and government still need to measure and document how their projects create jobs, support small businesses contracting which ultimately directly benefits U.S. taxpayers.”

 For affected airport sponsors, this means identifying other contracts where DBE goals can be implemented to offset the impact of the injunction.
 FAA officials are urging sponsors to maintain a data-driven approach to setting goals, considering factors such as project scope, location, and DBE availability.